A-Fisk/actiPy/notes.md

 - xlabel updated = fine on both single and multiple plots

+- yticks - remove when plotting?
+- update to go with subplot instead of getting subplotspec first?
+- okay that worked for now, will probably break a test or two but for now is good
+- can then set yticks to be 0
+- great, does it also work for xticks?

 ## TODO
 - update xlabel/ylabel depending on if subplot or not
 - rename actogram_plot to just plots